Anonymoususs25/cybersecurity_dataset_research_domain_2025/README.md

 - all_codes_in_one_first_script.PY – Python script containing consolidated functions for dataset extraction and processing.
 This is are very first script, we started with Zero Shot Technique here.
 - all_codes_in_one_uss.ipynb – Jupyter Notebook version of the main script for easier debugging and visualization.
 - prompts_final.txt – Contains structured prompts used for LLM-based dataset extraction.
+- dataset_llm-test.ipynb -Jupyter Notebook version of the test script for 101 papers

 ### **2. Datasets and Results**
 - datasets_summary.csv – Summary of datasets analyzed.